This screening has been rescheduled to Tuesday, February 5th at 7pm. All tickets originally purchased for the January 14th screening will be honored.

 With the fall of Troy certain, Troilus vows revenge on Achilles.

-The runtime for this screening is approximately 3 hours, with a 20 minute intermission.
+The runtime for this screening is approximately 2 hours and 50, with a 20 minute intermission.
 Please note that a pre-show feature will begin at approximately 6:45pm.
 Arrive early to enjoy exclusive content from the Royal Shakespeare Company and get a behind-the-scenes look at the production.

 Learn more at the RSC website.